Shayimpagne/FloatyPanel/README.md

 ![Step1](https://github.com/Shayimpagne/FloatyPanel/blob/master/assets/step1.png)

-### Add constraints to your panelView, but don't add .height constraint, this will not give an opportunity to "stretch" your panel while is dragging up.
+### Add constraints to your panelView, but don't add .height constraint, this will not give an opportunity to "stretch" your panel while it's dragged up.
 Then connect your panelView .bottom constraint to panelViewBottomConstraint outlet.

 ![Step2](https://github.com/Shayimpagne/FloatyPanel/blob/master/assets/step2.png)